adamjsturge/bugcrowd-webhook-manager/README.md

 # Bugcrowd Webhook Manager
-Basically an easy way to split up webhook requests from bugcrowd into more webhooks
+Basically an easy way to split up webhook requests from bugcrowd into different slack channels.

 ## Setup
 Copy the .env.copy to .env and fill in the values